plyr4/ha-laundry/README.md

 Sensors monitor power usage and machine activity.
 Template sensors provide statuses like "Washer In Use" and "Dryer In Use."

 ## Dashboard
-The dashboard uses the ApexCharts card to show
+The dashboard uses the [ApexCharts Card](https://github.com/RomRider/apexcharts-card) to show
 - **Power Trends:** Washer and dryer power consumption.
 - **Current Status:** Machine activity.